seng438-winter-2022/seng438-a3-R41Ryan/Assignment3-ReportTemplate.md

 # 10 Comments/feedback on the lab itself

 The hamcrest library was again missing from this lab again even though it was required for the mocking in this lab.
+We were also not sure whether or not more coverage of the entire class of DataUtilities and Range were needed which caused some confusion so more explicitly stating that would have been helpful.